The Voice of Holland season 5

-The fifth season of the Dutch reality singing competition The Voice of Holland, created by media tycoon John de Mol, aired during 2014 on RTL 4.
+The fifth season of the Dutch reality singing competition The Voice of Holland, created by media tycoon John de Mol Jr., aired during 2014 on RTL 4.
 Martijn Krabbé and Wendy van Dijk returned as co-hosts, while Jamai Loman replaced Winston Gerschtanowitz as host of the red room.
 Marco Borsato, Trijntje Oosterhuis, Ilse DeLange and Ali B returned as coaches.

 One of the important premises of the show is the quality of the singing talent.
 Four coaches, themselves popular performing artists, train the talents in their group and occasionally perform with them.
 Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.

 This season included future Eurovision winner Duncan Laurence, who competed under his real name, Duncan de Moor.

 Coaches

 For the first time in this show's history, all 4 coaches from Season 4 (Trijnte Oostherhuis, Marco Borsato, Ali B, and Ilse de Lange) have returned for season 5.